TheBeachLab/myComputing/README.md

 ### wego

-An awesome ASCII CLI weather tool for the terminal
+An awesome ASCII CLI weather tool for the terminal.
+You need to register for an API key [here](https://developer.forecast.io/register).

 ### instantmusic